joseflegal/dev-test.joseflegal.com/tests/README.md

 - Browser automation - playwright
 - Formatting - yapf (default style - pep8)
 - Sorting imports - isort
-- Future improvements: use a library for reporting, use a library to manage test data, Dockerfile - containerization, Jenkins
+- Future improvements: use a library for reporting, Docker, Jenkins

 ## Getting the project running
 - Backend Task: get the API collection from tests/e2e/JosefLegal.postman_collection.json and import it in Postman.
 After the collection is successfully imported, open a New Runner Tab, select the collection and run it.